lostandfoundry/Lost-And-Foundry-Mobile-App/README.md

   <a href="https://snack.expo.io/@xcarpentier/gifted-chat" target="_blank"><i>demo</i></a>
 </p>

-Head Over to the GiftedChat repo and be sure to star it,
+Head Over to the GiftedChat repo and be sure to star it.

 ## Requirements
 In order to run the app you would need to cover the following requirements: